Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings

 \section{Abstract}

 Decomposing unitary operations into native gates is an essential step for implementing quantum algorithms.
-For qubit-based devices, where native gates are typically single- and two-qubit operations, a range of decomposition techniques have been developed.
-In particular, efficient algorithms exist for decomposing exponentials of Pauli strings while taking hardware topology in account.
-Motivated by the growing interest in qutrit-based quantum computing, we develop analogous decomposition methods for qutrit systems.
-Specifically, we introduce an algorithm that decomposes the exponential of an arbitrary tensor product of Weyl-Heisenberg operators (plus their Hermitian conjugation) into single- and two-qutrit gates.
-We further extend this approach to unitaries generated by Gell-Mann string (i.e., a tensor product of Gell-Mann matrices).
-Since both Gell-Mann matrices and Weyl-Heisenberg operators form (together with identity) complete operator bases of qutrit operators, we can use this result also to decompose any multi-qutrit gate that is diagonal up to single-qutrit rotations.
-As a practical application, we use our method to decompose the layers of the quantum approximate optimization algorithm for qutrit-based implementations of the graph k-coloring problem.
+Motivated by the growing interest in qutrit-based quantum computing, we introduce a technique to exactly decompose any diagonal qutrit unitary into single-qutrit rotations and two-qutrit CX gates, thus enabling the decomposition of the exponential of any sum of commuting Hermitian Weyl-Heisenberg strings.
+To achieve this we introduce the \emph{Weyl phase gadget}, that, with similar properties as its qubit counterpart, the Pauli phase gadget, serves as intermediate step in the decomposition.
+As a practical application, we use our method to decompose the layers of the quantum approximate optimization algorithm for qutrit-based implementations of the graph $k$-coloring problem.
 For values of $k$ well-suited to qutrit architectures (e.g., $k=3$ or in general $k=3^n$), our approach yields significantly shallower circuits compared to qubit-based implementations, an advantage that grows with problem size, while also requiring a smaller total Hilbert space dimension.
-Finally, we also address the routing challenge in qutrit architectures that arises due to the limited connectivity of the devices.
-In particular, we generalize the \steinergauss method, originally developed to reduce CNOT counts in qubit circuit, to optimize gate routing in qutrit-based systems.
+Finally, we address the routing challenge in qutrit architectures that arises due to the limited connectivity of the devices.
+In particular, we generalize the \steinergauss method, originally developed to reduce CNOT counts in qubit circuits, to optimize gate routing in qutrit-based systems.